 1 teaspoon five-spice powder, Old Bay, smoked paprika, Sichuan peppercorns, or a combination (optional, as desired)

 Heat two tablespoons of oil in a wok over medium heat until shimmering.
 Add the garlic, scallions and let brown, stirring occasionally, 3 to 5 minutes.
-Add the chili pepper flakes if using and stir until aromatic, about 30 seconds.
+Add the chile pepper flakes if using and stir until aromatic, about 30 seconds.
 Transfer oil and aromatics to a large metal bowl.
 Wipe wok clean with paper towel.

 Add remaining oil to wok and heat to 375°F over medium heat.
 Meanwhile, combine egg and cornstarch in a medium bowl.
 Add shrimp and toss to coat.
 When the oil is ready, add half of the shrimp, dropping them into the oil one at a time.
 Cook, agitating and flipping shrimp frequently until crisp and just cooked through, 2 to 3 minutes total.
 Transfer shrimp to a paper towel-lined plate and repeat with remaining batch.

 Add drained fried shrimp to bowl with browned aromatics.
 Season to taste with salt, pepper, and optional additional seasonings.
 Serve immediately.

 |Nutrition Facts (per serving)|